Is your bearded dragon’s skin turning black?

 With some simple checks, you will help your beardy feel happy and be healthy.

-Color changing by itself is not a typical sign of any serious problems, but when partnered with other unusual behavior, a vet visit may be in order.
+Color changing by itself is not a typical sign of any severe problems, but a vet visit may be in order when partnered with other unusual behavior.